 4. Haggling should get you a good deal aside from browsing around for finance.
 The market is highly competitive and be sure to check dealer finance, internet lenders, as well as other options.

 5. Try and secure a big down payment to reduce the loan to be paid.
-Calculate your finances and choice of car such that the
+Calculate your finances and choice of car such that theterm of loan is for the short period.

 6. Check what buying bonuses are on offer.
 These diverge from sound system to cash back offers, and 0% financing.
 Inquire what extras and add ons will be in addition to the price of the car.